Helene Lecher: Career

 By 1913, Lecher had become an active member of several faculty wives' committees which organized social events for various departments at the university.
 She also joined the Allgemeiner Österreichischer Frauenverein (AÖF, General Austrian Women's Association).
 At the outset of World War I, Lecher began working as a nurse, specializing in patients' dietary needs.
 Thanks to family connections, she won a position to organize the hospital kitchen at the 500-bed facility of the American Red Cross in the Meidling District of Vienna.
 Although she had little time for meetings, when she read about the peace congress planned for 1915, she made arrangements to attend.
 She was one of the five Austrian delegates at the International Congress of Women at the Hague.
 The congress established the International Committee of Women for Permanent Peace, subsequently known as the Women's International League for Peace and Freedom (WILPF).
 Lecher's presentation, which Mary Heaton Vorse called the "most moving speech of all the Congress", urged peace and pointed out the absurdity of waging war as a pretense of protection, when in reality it was destroying families.
 She had wanted to talk about supply and food shortages, but the press committee refused to allow her to disclose those details.

-When the delegates returned, Lecher, along with Leopoldine Kulka, Rosa Mayreder, Olga Misař, and Francis Wolf-Cirian gave a presentation o world peace to the members of the AÖF.
+When the delegates returned, Lecher, along with Leopoldine Kulka, Rosa Mayreder, Olga Misař, and Francis Wolf-Cirian gave a presentation on world peace to the members of the AÖF.
 Later that year, she published "Ein Frauenwort" ("A Woman's Word") in the journal Para Pacem (Prepare Peace).
 The article questioned why women's social roles were limited to helping the poor and nursing.
-She asked whether man's intent was to force women to build international networks and decide to stop populating the world.
-When Arnold Durig became head of a 6,000-bed hospital for the Grinzing District barracks facility, Lecher established nutrition standards for the patients and specialty food services for those with dietary conditions.
+She asked whether man's intent was to force women to build international networks and to stop populating the world.
+When Arnold Durig became head of a 6,000-bed hospital for the Grinzing District barracks, Lecher established nutrition standards for the patients and specialty food services for those with dietary conditions.